dominikschreiber/untyped/README.md

 A parser/validator for untyped object schemata.

+*This is an export of model.js from [dominikschreiber/express-persistent-resource](https://github.com/dominikschreiber/express-persistent-resource).*

 ## what is this?

 Untyped object schemata are common in REST partial response queries and look like